ALauraFM/barcode_detector/README.md

 ## How to Use

-To use the barcode decoder, follow these steps:
+To use the barcode decoder code, follow these steps:

 1. Clone or download this repository to your computer
 2. Ensure you have a realsense camera connected to the computer.